AKButani/overwatch2-stattracker/README.md

 ## Weekly Summary
 Write here a short summary with weekly progress, including challanges and open questions.\
 We will use this to understand what your struggles and where did the weekly effort go to.

+20.11.23 - 26.11.23
+  - Decided to use Express for the backend and React for the frontend, due to the experience we gathered from the exercises during the semester.

+  - The main challenge we dealt with was making sure the API works as intended, and we created a rough layout of how we want our webpage to look like.

+  - We created a simple searchbar which allowed us to test the API and make sure that we recieved the player data.

+27.11.23 - 3.12.23
+  - Started different kinds of visualisations, e.g. Sankey Diagram.

+  - Added Herocards which allow the user, to get some stats for every specific hero.

+4.12.23 - 10.12.23

+  - Added another visualisation: CircularDiagram

+  - Improved visualisations of the Searchbar as well as the hero cards.

+  - Added Player Overview, including their name, title, rank, etc.

+11.12.23 - 17.12.23

+  - Added bookmarks

+  - Added Quickplay / Competitive Selector

+  - Added PC / Console Selector

+  - Fixed bugs with the bookmarks

+18.12.23 - 21.12.23

+  - Improve Layout

+  - Bug fixes

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\